Skip to main content

 Syncing to external services

 Beyond file exports, Hamtrax can push contacts directly to external logbook services.
-The Export to Services section on the Export screen shows available integrations.
-Credential vaults for each service are managed in Settings → Connectors.
+The Export directly to other accounts section on the Export screen shows available integrations.
+Credential vaults for each service are managed in Settings → Integrations.

 QRZ Logbook